ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

 This launch file includes a set of other launch files.
 Each of these included launch files contains nodes and parameters, and possibly nested includes, pertaining to one part of the system.
-To be exact, we launch two turtlesim simulation worlds, TF broadcaster and listener nodes, mimic and fixed frame broadcaster node.
+To be exact, we launch two turtlesim simulation worlds, TF broadcaster and listener nodes, mimic, fixed frame broadcasterm and RViz nodes.
-It can also be noted that some launch files just start one node, which is not the best way to do that, but it is done here to cover as many launch concepts as possible.

 .. note:: Design Tip: Top-level launch files should be short, and consist of include's to other files corresponding to subcomponents of the application, and commonly changed parameters.

 Writing launch files in the following manner makes it easy to swap out one piece of the system, as we'll see later.

 However, there are cases when some nodes or launch files have to be launched separately due to performance and usage reasons.
-There is therefore no universal answer on whether or not to split things into multiple launch files.

 .. note:: Design tip: Be aware of the tradeoffs when deciding how many top-level launch files your application requires.